-- a) The President ideally should be deeply invested in the mission of ASALH, have a history with the Association and the Branch, and have the confidence of Branch members. - b) The Vice President shall demonstrate the same qualifications as the President.
-In the event that the office of the President becomes vacant, the Vice President shall assume the position of the President for the remainder of the term. - c) The Secretary should have excellent verbal and written communication skills and be detail oriented, with the ability to organize and prioritize work. - d) The Treasurer should be a person of great trust and integrity with an aptitude for accounting and a strategic understanding of the organization in its totality. - e) The Historian should have good communication, technology, and organizational skills, with a deep understanding and appreciation for the mission of ASALH.
+- a) The President ideally should be deeply invested in the mission of ASALH, has a history with the Association and the Branch and has the confidence of Branch members. - b) The Vice President shall demonstrate the same qualifications as the President.
+In the event that the office of the President becomes vacant, the Vice President shall assume the position of the President for the remainder of the term. - c) The Secretary should have excellent verbal and written communications skills, be detailed oriented with the ability to organize and prioritize work. - d) The Treasurer should be a person of great trust and integrity with an aptitude for accounting and a strategic understanding of the organization in its totality. - e) The Historian should have good communication, technology and organizational skills with a deep understanding and appreciation for the mission of ASALH.

-Section 3.
+- Section 3.
 ELECTION: Officers shall be elected by the members at the annual meeting of the membership from a proposed slate of candidates.
-Elected officers shall begin their term of service on January 1 following their election and shall hold office until a successor is elected and takes office.
+Elected Officer shall begin their term of service on January 1 following their election and shall hold office until a successor is elected and takes office.
 Elected officers must be members in good standing and remain in that status throughout their term in office.
-No member shall be eligible for office who has not been a member of the Branch for at least one year.
+No member shall be eligible for office who has not been a member of the Branch for at least one (1) year. - Section 4.

-Section 4.
 TERMS OF OFFICERS: Officers shall be elected in rotation or staggered terms.
-The term of office shall not exceed three years for the President and Treasurer and two years for the Vice President, Secretary, and Historian.
-Each officer may serve in the same position for consecutive terms, not exceeding a total of six years.
-Past officers may be elected again after a one-year break.

-Section 5.
-VACANCIES: If for any reason the office of the Vice President, Secretary, Treasurer, or Historian becomes vacant, the President shall nominate a member with the requisite qualifications to serve out the remainder of the vacated term.
-The nomination shall be submitted to the membership for approval by a majority of the members who vote.

-Section 6.
-REMOVAL OF ELECTED OFFICERS FROM OFFICE: Elected officers may be removed from office for conduct incompatible with the Membership Code of Conduct, violation of the Conflict of Interest Policy, and/or repeated failure to perform the duties and responsibilities of the office, thereby causing damage to the reputation of ASALH or the Branch.
+The term of office shall not exceed 3 years for the President and Treasurer and two years for the Vice President, Secretary and Historian.
+Each officer may serve in the same position for consecutive terms, not exceeding a total of six (6) years.
+Past officers may be elected again after a one-year (1-year) break. - Section 5.
+VACANCIES: If for any reason the office of the Vice President, Secretary, Treasurer or Historian becomes vacant, the President shall nominate a member with the requisite qualifications to serve out the remainder of the vacated term.
+The nomination shall be submitted to the membership for approval by a majority of the members who vote. - Section 6.
+REMOVAL OF ELECTED OFFICERS FROM OFFICE: Elected officers may be removed from office for conduct incompatible with the Membership Code of Conduct, violation of the Conflict-of-Interest Policy and repeated failure to perform the duties and responsibilities of the office thereby causing damage to the reputation of ASALH or the branch.

-ARTICLE VII.
-BANK ACCOUNT
+ARTICLE VI: BANK ACCOUNT